mczerwinski97/SLM_S1920/README.md

 - for Jupyter: `.ipynb` file and `.html/.pdf` file generated from notebook,
 - for R Markdown:  `.Rmd` file and `.html/.pdf` file generated from notebook.

 Below table of randomly picked datasets.
 If someone is missing on the list please contact me.
+If there is more than one dataset under given hyperlink, pick one.

 | Index  | Dataset Name                                        | URL                                                                                          | Data Types                             | Default Task                | Attribute Types             | # Instances | # Attributes |
 |--------|-----------------------------------------------------|----------------------------------------------------------------------------------------------|----------------------------------------|-----------------------------|-----------------------------|-------------|--------------|